trackpadpro/tppsss/.github/README.md

 C/C++ compiler

 cURL library
-* if none or not found, use buildDeps branch
+* if none or not found, use commands in .github/workflows

 ### Build Commands